thomas-blank/contiki/platform/saker/README.md

 3. Other configurations for your device, e.g. `BOARD_CONF_DEBUGGER_DEVPACK` if
 you are using a Sensortag with a Dbugger DevPack.
 Please refer to your device's README.md.

+> Note: The CoAP and NetUART examples will not work with the IP64 module.
+Nodes
+> in the network are not reachable from the outside IPv4 network.
+Connections
+> can only be established from IPv6 to IPv4.
+> The 6LBR_Client-Demo however will completely break the mesh network formation.
+> If you leave it enabled, the MQTT example will not work either.
+Make sure to
+> turn it off.

 #### Compile the code
 Strictly speaking, to build it you need to run